amineelmharzy/Inception/README.md

 **Hashing Ensures the integriti**

-Process for using Asymmetric Key pair for Signatures:
+*Process for using Asymmetric Key pair for Signatures*
     1. Sender Calculates a Hash of a message
     2. Sender encrypts resulting digest with it's private key
     3. Receiver decrypts the signature with Sender public key
     4. Receiver calculates Hash of receivied message

-    if received has decypt the message with sender public key successfully then it means the message successfuly sent and it's from the sender (confidentiality) if both digests match this prove that : message hasn't changed since sender signed it (integriti) and only the sender could have created the signature (because it's the only one have it's private key)(Authentication)
+if received has decypt the message with sender public key successfully then it means the message successfuly sent and it's from the sender (confidentiality)

+if both digests match this prove that : message hasn't changed since sender signed it (integriti) and only the sender could have created the signature (because it's the only one have it's private key)(Authentication)